HyperScan: Retail

 The system was sold in two varieties: a cube and a 2-player value pack.
 The cube box version was the version sold in stores.
 It included the system, controller, an X-Men game disc, and 6 X-Men cards.
 Two-player value packs were sold online and included an extra controller and 12 additional X-Men cards.

 The included game was rated "T" and the remaining games were rated "E10+" by the ESRB.

 Reception

-The system was universally panned by critics for its clunky design, broken controls, poor library, long loading screens, and the unnecessary usage of cards to select characters, and was officially discontinued in 2007.
+The console was universally panned by critics for its clunky design, broken controls, poor library, long loading screens, and the unnecessary usage of cards to select characters, and was officially discontinued in 2007.
 It is featured as one of the ten worst systems by PC World magazine.